cartesi/docs/cartesi-rollups/main-concepts.md

 ### Reports

 A _report_ is an application log or a piece of diagnostic information.
 Like a notice, it is represented by an arbitrary payload in bytes.
-However, a report is never associated with a proof and is thus not suitable for trustless interactions such as on-chain processing or convincing independent third parties of DApp outcomes.
+However, a report is never associated with a proof and is thus not suitable for trustless interactions such as on-chain processing or convincing independent third parties of dApp outcomes.
 Reports are commonly used to indicate processing errors or to retrieve application information for display.

 ### Portals

-The Portals, as the name suggests, are used to teleport assets from the Ethereum blockchain to DApps running on Cartesi Rollups.
+The Portals, as the name suggests, are used to teleport assets from the Ethereum blockchain to dApps running on Cartesi Rollups.
 Once deposited, those layer-1 assets gain a representation in layer-2 and are owned, there, by whomever the depositor assigned them to.
 After being teleported, layer-2 assets can be moved around in a significantly cheaper way, using simple inputs that are understood by the Linux logic.

-When an asset is deposited, the Portal contract sends an input to the DApp’s inbox, describing the type of asset, amount, receivers, and some data the depositor might want the DApp to read.
+When an asset is deposited, the Portal contract sends an input to the dApp’s inbox, describing the type of asset, amount, receivers, and some data the depositor might want the dApp to read.
 This allows deposits and instructions to be sent as a single layer-1 interaction.
 One could think of a Portal as a bank account, owned by the off-chain machine.

-Anyone can deposit assets there but only the DApp — through its CartesiDApp contract — can decide on withdrawals.
+Anyone can deposit assets there but only the dApp — through its CartesiDApp contract — can decide on withdrawals.
 The withdrawal process is quite simple from a user perspective.
 An input is sent requesting a withdrawal, which gets processed and interpreted off-chain.
 If everything is correct, the machine creates a voucher destined to the appropriate Portal contract, ordering and finalizing that withdrawal request.
 Currently, we support the following types of assets:

 - [Ether (ETH)](./api/json-rpc/portals/EtherPortal.md)
 - [ERC-20](./api/json-rpc/portals/ERC20Portal.md)